iiyyll01lin/cartesi-stock-exchanger/UI-TEST-FLOW.md

 ## Prerequisites

 - Docker and Docker Compose are installed and running
-- The application is running via `docker-compose up --build -d`
+- The application is running via `docker compose up --build -d`
 - MetaMask browser extension is installed and configured

 ## Test Flow